holtzmanjon/holtzmanjon.github.io/restoration.md

 It has been remarkable to see how the property has changed over a decade!

 Maintenance consists largely of hand removal of salt cedar sprouts and shrubs, and I believe I must be close to holding a world record for number of salt cedar sprouts pulled!
+We also cage trees for protection against beavers, which we have on the property!